bitk1/bk-setup-01/README.md

 # IPFS Setup and Usage

-This repository contains a script to install and configure IPFS on a BKAD.
+This repository contains a script to install and configure IPFS on a BKAD (bitknoweldge archive device).

+## Preparation

+Ensure you are on a linux machine, create a bitk1 account and ensure you are logged on.

 ## Setup